maddy1381/DSA-hacktoberfest/README.md

 - Add a meaningful message to the PR’s and also mention the solved issue topic

-This is a good project for beginners to get some hands-on experience
+This is a good project for beginners to get some hands-on experience.